- » What To Expect

 NEW MEMBER CLASS

 Next Class will begin January 2018

 New to Prince of Peace?
 Find out how to fully engage with God’s people in this growing faith community!
 Transferring from another Lutheran congregation?
 This class helps you effectively engage in ministry opportunities.

 As a congregation, we are growing in our appreciation of God’s love for us.
 We are learning to watch for the ways and places where God is bringing people into His Kingdom today.
 Primarily using the book of Ephesians for our discussion, this class prepares believers to personally experience God’s love and to be front line missionaries at home, within our congregation and in our communities.

-For class dates and registration, contact Dave Rahberg or fill out the form below.
+For additional class dates, information and registration, contact Dave Rahberg or fill out the form below.

 WORSHIP IN YOUR HEART LANGUAGE

 At Prince of Peace, worship is at the heart of all we do!
 We are a community that desires to be a place where you can worship God in your heart language.
 We offer two styles of worship: Traditional (liturgy, hymns, and organ music) and Contemporary (praise songs, praise band, and a more relaxed vibe).
 Each service is Bible based, includes the Lord’s Supper and is family friendly.